CHC30121 | CRICOS 115438C

 • Preschool Assistant

-Graduates of this course can pursue entry-level roles in early childhood education or advance to further studies, such as the CHC50121 Diploma of Early Childhood Education and Care, to enhance their career prospects.
-This course is ideal for those who are passionate about making a positive difference in the lives of young children and are looking to start a fulfilling career in early childhood education.
+Graduates of this course can pursue entry-level roles in early childhood education or progress to further studies such as the CHC50121 Diploma of Early Childhood Education and Care to enhance career prospects.

 Course Sector